blahosyl/spicy/README.md

 - [Slack](https://slack.com/) – mentor communication
 - [W3C HTML validator](https://validator.w3.org/) – validate HTML code
 - [WebAIM](https://webaim.org/resources/contrastchecker/) – color contrast checking

-### Deveopment process

-Code was manually tested and validated throughout development.
-At the end of the development process, a final, comprehensive round of testing and validating was completed.
-The results are detailed in [TESTING.md](TESTING.md).

 ## Depoyment